YumekaMengjiaLYU/RBC/Data_Narrative_Template.md

 * Who is responsible for acquiring this data?
 * Do you have a DUA?
 Who is allowed to access the data?
 * Where was the data acquired?
 * Describe the data.
 What type of information do we have?
+Things to specify include:
+ -number of subjects
+ -types of images
+ -demographic data
+ -clinical/cognitive data
+ -any canned QC data
+ -any preprocessed or derived data

 ### Download and Storage